Pegasus: Etymology

 The poet Hesiod presents a folk etymology of the name Pegasus as derived from πηγή pēgē 'spring, well', referring to "the pegai of Okeanos, where he was born".

 A proposed etymology of the name is Luwian pihassas 'lightning', and Pihassassi, a local Luwian-Hittite name in southern Cilicia of a weather deity associated with thunder and lightning.
 The proponents of this etymology adduce the role of Pegasus, reported as early as Hesiod, as the bringer of thunderbolts to Zeus.
 That interpretation was first suggested in 1952 and remains widely accepted, but Robin Lane Fox (2009) has criticized it as implausible.

 Springs

 According to early myths, everywhere the winged horse struck his hoof to the earth, an inspiring water spring burst forth.
 One of these springs was upon the Muses' Mount Helicon, the Hippocrene ("horse spring").
 Antoninus Liberalis suggested, that it was opened at the behest of Poseidon to prevent the mountain from swelling with rapture at the song of the Muses.
 Another spring associated with Pegasus was at Troezen.
 Hesiod relates how Pegasus was peacefully drinking from a spring when the hero Bellerophon captured him.
+Based on this connection, the Muses were also referred to as Pegasides.